Injury Attorneys | Restoring LivesTM

 A physician is not always necessary to diagnose a concussion.
 However, it’s in the best interest of the individual to have a brief evaluation by a professional.

 Symptoms of a concussion aren’t always immediate.
 It may take hours or days for them to surface.
-Stay alert and pay attention for:
+Stay alert and look for the following:

 The human body is very resilient, but unfortunately, long-term complications can arise after a concussion.
 An individual who has suffered from a TBI is now at a higher risk of: